desmos-labs/desmos/docs/architecture/adr-011-reports-module.md

 // MsgCreateReport represents the message to be used to create a report message MsgCreateReport {
-  // Id of the subspace for which the report should be stored required uint64 subspace_id = 1;
+  // Id of the reason this report has been created for required uint32 reason_id = 1;

+  // Message attached to this report optional string message = 2;

+  // Address of the reporter
+  required string reporter = 3;

   // Target of the report
   oneof Target {
-    UserData user_data = 2;
+    UserData user_data = 4;
-    PostData post_data = 3;
+    PostData post_data = 5;
   }

-  // Id of the reason this report has been created for required uint32 reason_id = 4;

-  // Message attached to this report optional string message = 5;

-  // Address of the reporter
-  required string reporter = 6;
 }

 // MsgCreateReportResponse represents the Msg/CreateReport response type